Jamie Rivera

-Since her post-EDSA Revolution debut album Hey It's Me, Rivera has had five gold and two platinum-selling albums issued by PARI.
+From her post-EDSA Revolution debut album Hey It's Me under PolyEast Records, Rivera has had five gold and two platinum-selling albums issued by PARI.
+Since 1996, her albums were released by Star Music, a recording company owned by the Philippine media company ABS-CBN Corporation.
 Rivera has sung to Pope John Paul II, and played the role of Kim in the Miss Saigon musical at the Theatre Royal, Drury Lane, in the West End of London, England.
 Most recently, she is known for singing the theme song of the Papal Visit 2015 We Are All God's Children.
 She also met Pope Francis during his Apostolic visit to the Philippines on January 15–19, 2015.

 Family and education

 Rivera is a Roman Catholic.
 She is married to JB Mendoza and has a daughter named Reine Mendoza, who was born on December 12, 1996.

 She graduated from University of Santo Tomas with a degree in Economics.